umer-rwx/odin-landing-page/README.md

 # odin-landing-page
-A landing page as a project in TOP
+This is a basic landing page I made as an assignment for The Odin Project.
+It's not responsive, so it won't look good on anything other than a desktop screen.
+I repeat, for viewing on desktop screen only.